-Stops taking medications as directed (including aspirin and ibuprofen).
+Stops taking medicines as directed (including aspirin and ibuprofen).

 Does not eat or drink anything for 6 hours before the biopsy.

 The child lies on the table.
-The doctor feels to find the liver (on the child’s right side, just below the ribs).
+The healthcare provider feels to find the liver (on the child’s right side, just below the ribs).

-The skin over the liver is washed and numbed with medication.
+The skin over the liver is washed and numbed with medicine.
 A very tiny incision is made.